-What makes the CTSC team unique is that everyone has both classroom experience and content expertise in using technology in their discipline.
-Center staff come from a variety of different backgrounds, ranging from elementary teachers to high school math teachers and researchers studying the impact of technology in classrooms.
-CTSC staff are not necessarily pure “techies,” but they are education professionals who share a vision and deep understanding of how technology can be used effectively in the classroom.
+The CTSC team is unique, bringing both classroom experience and disciplinary content expertise in using technology.
+Center staff come from a variety of different backgrounds, including teachers, engineers, and researchers studying the impact of technology in classrooms.
+CTSC staff are education professionals who share a vision and deep understanding of how technology can be used effectively in the classroom.

-By complementing everyone’s experience, the Center is able to explore the relationship between research theory and practice in order to gain a better understanding of what it means to integrate technology into schools.
+The Center explores the relationship between theory and practice through school-based research, contributing to our understanding of what it means to integrate technology into inquiry-driven educational environment.

 CTSC collaborates with educational groups to develop and to research innovative learning environments for students.
 Our partners are diverse and include universities, research entities, schools, foundations, non-profit organizations, and small to large corporations.
 CTSC celebrates the different perspectives of our partners, and we bring a research-based approach to the collaborative process.
 Together, we work to address the need for equitable education in the digital age.